Expedia says two execs dismissed after ‘violation of company policy’ | TechCrunch

 Expedia says Rathi Murthy and Sreenivas Rachamadugu, respectively its CTO and senior vice president of core services product & engineering, are no longer employed at the travel booking company.

-In a statement shared with Bloomberg and elsewhere, Expedia said Murthy and Rachamadugu are “no longer employed at Expedia Group” due to an unspecified “violation of company policy.”
+In a statement shared with TechCrunch and other publications, Expedia said Murthy and Rachamadugu are “no longer employed at Expedia Group” due to an unspecified “violation of company policy.”

 “We’re actively searching to fill these roles and remain confident in our technology, strategy, and employees,” the company said.
 “Due to confidentiality, we will not be making any further comments on the matter.”

-Note: This post has been updated with a statement from Rathi Murthy.